B1nus/wezy/README.md

 # Memory
 Memory is deallocated once a variable goes out of scope.
 # Functions
-All parameters are mutable references.
+All parameters are mutable.
 Functions are strongly typed.
 Functions cannot use varibles from the outside, only their parameters.
 They can return mutliple values using tuples.
-# Types
+# Numbers
 - We have 5 kinds of number literals.
-Floats `1.0`, Decimal `58`, Hexadecimal `0x4B`, Binary `0b01001011`, and Chars `'a'`.
+Floats `1.5`, Decimal `58`, Hexadecimal `0x4B`, Binary `0b01001011`, and Chars `'a'`.
+- Compiler error if the literal is too big or too small.
-- Chars can be any [utf-8](https://en.wikipedia.org/wiki/UTF-8) code point and has the samllest possible integer type out of `i8`, `i16` and `i32`.
+- Chars can be any [utf-8](https://en.wikipedia.org/wiki/UTF-8) code point.
-- Integers can be any size that's an exponent of 2, `i8, i16, i32, i64, i128, i256, i512 ...`.
-- floats have one size `f64` which is a 64-bit floating point number following the normal rules of [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754).
+- `number` is a 64-bit floating point number following the normal rules of [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754).
-- Conversions are implicit.
-Use type declarations to convert between types. (`i64 x = 'a'`)
-- The program crashes if the conversion is impossible. (`i8 = 923837`)
-- Division always returns an `f64`.
-Use `div_i64()` for integer division.
-- The type of an expression is the largest integer in the expression or `f64` if there is a float involved anywhere.
-- Integer literals are assumed to be i64 unless given another type.
-> [!NOTE]
-> Hmmm... what is this trying to solve?
-> Well in trivial cases such as 1 + 1.5 we don't want to be explicit about the type.
-And if for example using `function('a')` that conversion is implicit or when sending integers to a function taking only floats.
-Is there anything else?
-Idk. but it introduces a lot confusing sutiations when it's hard to know the static type of a variable.
-This is a hard call.
->
-> So, it's about how we imply a type to expressions.
-> It's about how we do conversion implicitly for number types in arguments to functions.
-> That's it.
-You always have the choice to be explicit with type declarations.
+# Strings
+Strings are lists of numbers. `"Hello, World!"` is of type `[number]` and each character is an element in the list.
+This is super wasteful but very simple.
 # Comments
 Comments start with `//`.
 # Boolean Expresssions
-Chained bollean expressions `0 < x <= 10` are allowed.
+Chained boolean expressions `0 < x <= 10` are allowed.
 Ambiguous expressions such as `x and y or z` are not allowed.
 # `use`
 The `use` keyword imports code from local files, `use stuff/functions.crs`.
-By default the contents are put in the top level of your file, name collisions are possible.
-You can give them a namespace with the `as` keyword: `use stuff/function.crs as funcs`.
+You can give imported functions a namespace with the `as` keyword: `use stuff/function.crs as funcs`.
+Use a function from the imported file using dot syntax `x = funcs.function(args)`.
+> [!NOTE]
+> Don't forget to add the right line numbers and file names in error messages.
 # Control
 ```
 if condition